FreddeITsupport98/passtrouhg/README.md

     - Detected initramfs framework(s) and whether VFIO is referenced there.
     - Current GPU & audio bindings from `lspci -nnk`.
     - Libvirt hook directory presence.
+  - The report is **color‑aware** when ANSI colors are available:
+    - Section headers use cyan, good resources and paths use green, and problems or missing pieces show up as yellow/red.
+    - GPU and audio BDFs are highlighted in green so you can quickly spot which device is which.

 - `--self-test`
   - Runs a small self test suite: